mattbegent/staddle/README.md

 2. Set your site variables in less/variables.less.
 3. Add your custom modules to the less/modules folder and import them in main.less.
 4. Tell your LESS compiler to compile less/main.less to css/main.css.
 Or if you use [Grunt](http://gruntjs.com/) install the Grunt dependencies `npm install` then use `grunt watch` and your LESS files will be compiled on save.
 5. Use index.html as a template for your html.
-If you use Grunt you can generate a static site using Assemble - see the _templates folder.
-If you choose to use Grunt (which is definitely should!), you must use the _templates folder to template your html, as any html in the root is deleted before Assemble compiles.
+If you use Grunt you can generate a static site using Assemble - see the _pages and _layouts folders.
+If you choose to use Grunt (which is definitely should!), you must use the _pages and _layouts folders to template your html, as any html in the root is deleted before Assemble compiles.
 6. Build a cool site:-)!

 ## Customising